Note: This post may contain affiliate sales links. Please see my full disclosure policy for details.

 - Add a small amount of frosting to bind the scraps together.

-- Mix on a low to medium speed until all the ingredients are mixed together.
+- Mix at a low to medium speed until all the ingredients are mixed together.

 - Use an ice cream scooper or a spoon to scoop out the batter, then roll the batter into a ball.
 The is the foundation of your cake truffle.